 Here in New England, Summer is awesome.
 Every street you drive down had that smoky smell of barbecued dinners and the sounds of backyard parties.
 If you’re getting ready for that delicious time of year, make sure that your propane gas tank isn’t expired,

-Any tank that’s older than 12 years of age (at the time of writing in of 2021, that means tanks made before the same month 2009) is expired and cannot be refilled.
+Any tank that’s older than 12 years of age (at the time of update in of 2023, that means tanks made before the same month 2011) is expired and cannot be refilled.
 But how do you find out if your tank is expired, and what do you do if it is expired?
 Let’s find out!